DENTAL OFFICE Advanced SAFETY PROTOCOL – FORT LAUDERDALE, FL

 We recognize times have changed.
 Priorities have shifted.
 Today, nothing is

-more important than the health and safety of our staff and patients.
+more important than the health and safety of our staff and dental patients.

 With this in mind, we are happy to share the 12 additional steps we are taking

-to make every visit to our office as safe as possible.
+to make every visit to our dental office as safe as possible.
 These actions are

-that will evolve with the times.
+that will evolve with time.
 As always, we welcome the opportunity to

-answer any of your questions and to address all concerns.
+answer any of your questions and address all concerns.